VSilkis/Assignment-4.1-platformIO/User_manual_for_platformIO.md

 Now have you installed, started and made a simple project using PlatformIO

 ### Extra
-For more information use the link below for further information and more advance understanding [Quick guide for PlatformIO](https://docs.platformio.org/en/latest/integration/ide/pioide.html)
+For more information use the link below for further information and more advance understanding:
+[Quick guide for PlatformIO](https://docs.platformio.org/en/latest/integration/ide/pioide.html)